 Research has shown that lasting change is more likely to occur when the desire for effective pain treatment is incorporated as a core institutional value and considered an essential system-wide element of care – similar to issues of safety and confidentiality.
 If a hospital can provide evidence that it has made such a commitment and has in place policies, protocols, quality audits, and ongoing educational activities that address pain, it can apply for designation as “A Certified ChildKind Hospital”.

-This certification, endorsed by twelve international organizations, is testimony to the fact that the hospital has made the comfort of those for whom it provides care, a foundational value.
+This certification, endorsed by thirteen international organizations, is testimony to the fact that the hospital has made the comfort of those for whom it provides care, a foundational value.
 This approach has been applied to the promotion of breast feeding through the hugely successful Baby Friendly Initiative, a joint WHO/UNICEF project which has been, at least in part responsible for an enormous increase in breast feeding in the developed and developing world.

 The lure of a prestigious internationally recognized certification that attests to their ongoing commitment to providing a uniform approach to pain relief should provide an incentive for institutions to overcome whatever barriers they are encountering in providing pain relief for all children.
 By formalizing their approaches to pain management, they will foster our goal of compassionate pain prevention and relief, for all children, regardless of their site of care.

 To date, seven institutions (Boston Children’s Hospital, Connecticut Children’s Medical Center, Seattle Children’s Hospital, Children’s Minnesota, Rainbow Babies and Children’s Hospital, Ann & Robert H. Lurie Children’s Hospital, and the Hospital for Sick Children) have been designated as ChildKind facilities.

 In addition to formally recognizing institutions, ChildKind is developing a user group for the sharing of up-to-date information, and maintains a resource library that offers evidence-informed policies, protocols, and educational materials; so that lack of access to up-to-date information will not preclude the provision of appropriate pain relief.